Photogad/iOS_Change_Log/readme.md.md

 **Prepare change the log file**
 The lib requiere an xml file with the history of the change log of the app.
-The xml file contains a root tag `Change log`
+The xml must have this structure
+ `Changelog`

 ## Switch to another file